Assignment 2 File System

 latter of which is identified by ATAGS.
 This is because memory is already being

-used by data like the kernel’s binary. memory_map
+used by data like the kernel’s binary. memory_map should take care not to mark

 used memory as free.
 To assist you with this, we’ve declared the binary_end